-- · selected suitable accounting policies and then applied them consistently; - · made judgements and estimates that were reasonable and prudent; - · complied with the Local Authority Code.
+- made judgements and estimates that were reasonable and prudent; - · complied with the Local Authority Code.

 The Chief Financial Officer has also:

 - · kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities.